Rules for reject published articles

 2. Articles that relied on subsequently retracted articles to arrive at their own conclusions, such as systematic reviews or meta-analyzes, may also need to be corrected.
 Feedback can be requested by the author (s) of the article, institution, readers, or editor.

-3. All retractions will be posted in the form established by the European Association of Science Editors.
+3. All retractions will be posted in established by the European Association of Science Editors.

 4. In extremely limited cases, it may be necessary to remove an article from an online publication, for example, when the article is clearly defamatory, violates privacy, is the subject of a court order, or may pose a serious risk to public health.